PeterXu/new-api/docs/relay/proxy_clients.md

 ```

 - **Channel proxy URL**: the `Proxy` field from `ChannelSettings` (stored in channel's `Setting` JSON column).
-- **Actual proxy URL**: when `InjectUserIdInProxyURL` is true, user ID is appended to the proxy URL's username (e.g., `socks5://user@42:pass@host:port`), so each user gets a distinct cached client.
+- **Actual proxy URL**: when `InjectUserIdInProxy` is true, user ID is appended to the proxy URL's username (e.g., `socks5://user@42:pass@host:port`), so each user gets a distinct cached client.
-- These are usually the same; they differ only when `InjectUserIdInProxyURL` is enabled.
+- These are usually the same; they differ only when `InjectUserIdInProxy` is enabled.

 ## Map Operations